GeminiGuard/GeminiGuard/README.md

 You can follow the following steps to generate the adversarial examples and detect them.

 ### Download the Models Weights.
-Download model weights from ???, and unzip them to the "model" directory.
+First download model [weights](https://github.com/GeminiGuard/GeminiGuard/releases/download/0.1/model.zip) and unzip them to the "model" directory.

 ### Get into the 'src' Directory.